Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui/docs/api-report.md

 import { DesignToken } from '@microsoft/fast-foundation';
 import { DesignTokenResolver } from '@microsoft/fast-foundation';
 import { ElementStyles } from '@microsoft/fast-element';
+import { TypedCSSDesignToken as TypedCSSDesignToken_2 } from '../adaptive-design-tokens.js';
 import { ValuesOf } from '@microsoft/fast-foundation';

 // @public